 A single Gmail user or a group of Gmail users within an organization can move to an option called Google Workspace.
 Gmail users can keep their free Gmail account and optionally forward their incoming emails from Gmail to paid Google Workspace.
 They can easily toggle between their consumer and business email accounts.

-In many ways, Google Workspace is identical Gmail.
+In many ways, Google Workspace is identical to Gmail.
 However, there are some key differences aside from the absence of ads.

-Whether it’s a quick and inexpensive addition of file storage, or a move to a business version of Gmail, free Gmail users can become Google customers and stop seeing ads.
+Whether it’s a quick and inexpensive addition of file storage or a move to a business version of Gmail, free Gmail users can become Google customers and stop seeing ads.